detfis/detfis.github.io/_posts/2017-03-19-first-feature-in-hanami.md

       insert  apps/web/config/routes.rb
 ```

-To make our feature test pass the last thing is to change the **apps/web/templates/words/index.html.erb** file.
+To make our feature test pass, the last thing is to change the **apps/web/templates/words/index.html.erb** file.

 ```html
 <h1>All words</h1>